-Business Development Manager (School of Water, Energy and Environment) in the Business Alliance and Partnerships team at Cranfield Research and Innovation Office.
-Gilu's role involves supporting research staff in developing their partnerships with the private sector and management of key research partnerships.
+Prior to this, Gilu was a Business Development Manager (School of Water, Energy and Environment) in the Business Alliance and Partnerships team at Cranfield Research and Innovation Office since November 2015.
+This role involved supporting research staff in developing their partnerships with the private sector and management of key partnerships.